GiannisHaralabopoulos/ViralContentPropagation/README.md

 ## Data headers

-Scrapped data is stored in tab separated .tx files.
+Scrapped data is stored in "tab" separated .txt files.

 The headers are as follows:
 - Reddit Url